axway-streams/streamdataio-js-sdk/README.md

 Introduction
 ============

-**<a href="http://streamdata.io" target="_blank">streamdata.io</a>** is a real-time cache proxy allowing you to poll standard public REST APIs and push updates to clients.
-But wait, there is more: streamdata.io keeps an history of modifications that occur on the data between two polling!
-This way, streamdata.io is able to give you the list of modifications which happened since last time you fetched the data.

-In other words, streamdata.io is the perfect cache to dramatically reduce the bandwidth consumption to transfer data that change both rarely and frequently.
+This Javascript SDK facilitates the usage of streamdata.io.

+<a href="http://streamdata.io" target="_blank">Streamdata.io</a> is a real-time data distribution platform that allows you to either poll a Rest API or push messages directly from your backend.
+Streamdata.io enables you to delegate the complexity of real-time data push while dramatically reducing bandwidth consumption through incremental data streaming.
+Go beyond the traditional request/response mechanism and the limits that come with this approach.
+Streamdata.io uses Server-Sent-Events in order to provide its push feature.
+Instead of requesting data every time, the client subscribes to receive real-time updates coming from the server in an automated fashion.

 ## Features

+* **Push**: Updates are pushed to the client using <a href="http://www.w3schools.com/html/html5_serversentevents.asp" target="_blank">Server-Sent Events</a> (SSE).
+By providing fallback mechanisms, Streamdata.io can also work with older browsers.
-* Incremental data update: replacing polling by push is not enough to minimize data streams.
-That's why streamdata.io pushes only the part that has changed.
+* **Incremental updates**: Replacing polling by push is not enough to minimize data streams.
+That's why Streamdata.io only pushes the part of data that has changed thanks to <a href="http://jsonpatch.com/" target="_blank">JSON Patch</a>.
-* <a href="http://www.w3.org/TR/eventsource/" target="_blank">Server-Sent-Events (SSE)</a>: updates are pushed to the client using SSE protocol.
-By providing fallback mechanisms streamdata.io can also work with older browsers.
-* API Cache: to reduce server load and latency, streamdata.io has an integrated cache mechanism.
+* **Cache**: To reduce server load and latency, Streamdata.io relies on an In-memory Data Grid to efficiently cache data across its cluster.

-This Javascript SDK facilitates the usage of streamdata.io.

 Follow this quick start guide to easily integrate streamdata.io into your application.